Candib80/cs50labs/fahrenheit/README.md

 Let’s do a quick test to make sure things work as expected.
 Worldwide, the commonly accepted value for normal human body temperature is 37°C. If we plug "37" into that formula where °C goes and do the math (37 multiplied by 9 is 333, 333 divided by 5 is 66.6, 66.6 + 32 is 98.6) we get 98.6°F which is what folks in the United States know as normal human body temperature.
 So that checks out.
 Similarly if we plug in 0°C (the freezing point of water) into that formula does it convert to 32°F, and 100°C (the boiling point of water) is apparently equivalent to 212°F. Seems like things are going well.

 {% next %}

+## Pseudocode

+First, write in pseudocode.txt at right some pseudocode that implements this program, even if not (yet!) sure how to writ it in code.

+Odds are your pseudocode will use (or imply using!) on or more functions, operators, and variables.

+{% spoiler "Hint" %}

+There's more than one way to do this, so here's just one!

+1. Prompt for degrees Celsius and save this in a variable
+2. Use this value to calculate degrees Fahrenheit and save in another variable
+3. Print out the result

+It's okay to edit your own after seeing this pseudocode here, but don't simply copy/paste ours into your own!

+{% endspoiler %}